-Although the state-of-the-art will be surveyed later, we briefly mention that online data stream mining techniques have been applied in several key areas for the monitoring of streaming data, such as in spam-filtering [7, 74], network intrusion detection [17, 29, 36, 73], and time varying PR [53, 64].
-De Oca et al. [17] proposed a nonparametric algorithm for network surveillance applications in NSEs.
+Although the state-of-the-art will be surveyed later, we briefly mention that online data stream mining techniques have been applied in several key areas for the monitoring of streaming data, such as in spam-filtering (Bickel and Scheffer, 2007; Zhan et al., 2011), network intrusion detection (De Oca et al., 2010; Hajji, 2005; Kim et al., 2004; Ye et al., 2003), and time varying PR (Oommen et al., 2012; Stensby et al., 2010).
+De Oca et al. (2010) proposed a nonparametric algorithm for network surveillance applications in NSEs.
 They adapted the classic Cumulative Sum (CUSUM) change detection algorithm that uses a defined time-slot structure in order to handle time varying distributions.
-Hajji [29] developed a parametric algorithm for real time detection of network anomalies.
+Hajji (2005) developed a parametric algorithm for real time detection of network anomalies.
 He used stochastic approximation of the MLE function in order to monitor the non-stationary nature of network traffic and to detect unusual changes in it.
-Kim et al. [36] proposed a multi-chart CUSUM change detection procedure for the detection of DOS attacks in network traffic.
-Robinson et al. [57] proposed a method for monitoring and detecting behavioral changes from an event stream of patient actions.
+Kim et al. (2004) proposed a multi-chart CUSUM change detection procedure for the detection of DOS attacks in network traffic.
+Robinson et al. (2012) proposed a method for monitoring and detecting behavioral changes from an event stream of patient actions.

 On the other hand, the SLWE approach has been used successfully in a variety of real-life ML applications specifically those involving estimating binomial/multinomial distribution in NSEs.
-Rueda and Oommen [59] utilized the SLWE approach for data compression in NSEs, in which the SLWE was applied for an adaptive single-pass encoding process to estimate and update the probabilities of the source symbols.
-It was also shown in [52] that using the weak estimator for distributional change detection in NSEs surpassed the performance of the MLE method.
-Oommen and Misra [51] applied the weak-estimation learning scheme to propose a new fault-tolerant routing approach for mobile ad-hoc networks, named the Weak-Estimation Fault-Tolerant Routing (WEFTR) algorithm.
+Rueda and Oommen (2006) utilized the SLWE approach for data compression in NSEs, in which the SLWE was applied for an adaptive single-pass encoding process to estimate and update the probabilities of the source symbols.
+It was also shown in Oommen and Rueda (2006) that using the weak estimator for distributional change detection in NSEs surpassed the performance of the MLE method.
+Oommen and Misra (2006) applied the weak-estimation learning scheme to propose a new fault-tolerant routing approach for mobile ad-hoc networks, named the Weak-Estimation Fault-Tolerant Routing (WEFTR) algorithm.
 They utilized the SLWE approach to estimate the probability of the delivery of packets among the available paths at any moment.
-The SLWE was also used by Stensby et al. [64] for language detection and tracking multilingual online documents.
-Zhan et al. [74] applied the SLWE for anomaly detection, specifically for the detection of spam emails, when the underlying distributions changed with time.
+The SLWE was also used by Stensby et al. (2010) for language detection and tracking multilingual online documents.
+Zhan et al. (2011) applied the SLWE for anomaly detection, specifically for the detection of spam emails, when the underlying distributions changed with time.
 They employed the SLWE approach for spam filtering based on a naïve Bayes classification scheme.
-Oommen et al. [53] also proposed a strategy for learning and tracking the users' time varying interests to find out their preferences in social networks.
-Most recently, Khatua and Misra [34] developed a controllable reactive jamming detection scheme, referred to as Controllable Reactive Jamming Detection (CURD), which applies the CUSUM-test and the weak estimation approach in order to estimate the probability of collisions in packet transmission.
+Oommen et al. (2012) also proposed a strategy for learning and tracking the users' time varying interests to find out their preferences in social networks.
+Most recently, Khatua and Misra (2014) developed a controllable reactive jamming detection scheme, referred to as Controllable Reactive Jamming Detection (CURD), which applies the CUSUM-test and the weak estimation approach in order to estimate the probability of collisions in packet transmission.